bokkypoobah/TheDAOVoter/README.md

 # TheDAOVoter
 Perl script to list and vote on The DAO proposals

-The script `theDAOVoter` is a small (~620 lines) Perl script that allows you to list The DAO proposals, list your accounts, and vote on The DAO proposals from your accounts. `theDAOVoter` will also list The DAO proposals and your accounts with the voting status on each proposal from your accounts.
+The script `theDAOVoter` is a small (~780 lines) Perl script that allows you to:
+* List The DAO proposals
+* List your accounts
+* List the DAO proposals with a listing of your accounts showing which accounts have already voted on each proposal.
+Past votes can also be listed along with the actual gas used.
+* Vote on The DAO proposals from your accounts.

 This script will run in Linux, should run on Mac OS/X and may run on Windows using one of the Perl distributions including Cygwin and Active State Perl.